GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index.md

 ```

 ### Install and activate the client application in Genesys Cloud

 1. Log in to your Genesys Cloud organization and add an integration.
-For more information, see [Add an integration](https://help.mypurecloud.com/articles/add-an-integration/) in the Genesys Cloud Resource Center.
+For more information, see [Add an integration](https://help.mypurecloud.com/articles/add-an-integration/ "Goes to Add an integration page") in the Genesys Cloud Resource Center.
 2. Install the **Client Application** integration.
-For more information, see [Set up a Client Application integration](https://help.mypurecloud.com/articles/set-custom-client-application-integration/) in the Genesys Cloud Resource Center.
+For more information, see [Set up a Client Application integration](https://help.mypurecloud.com/articles/set-custom-client-application-integration/ "Goes to Set up a Client Application integration page") in the Genesys Cloud Resource Center.
 3. (Optional) Use the Name box to give the widget a meaningful name.
 For example, **Active Conversation Dashboard**.

 ![Client Application Integration](images/integration.png)

 4. Click the Configuration tab.
 5. In the Application URL box, type the URL of the web application.
 Be sure to specify the full URL.
 `https://localhost:3000`
 6. In the Application Type dropdown, select **widget**
-7. To limit access to specific groups of agents, in Group Filtering, select the groups that can use the widget.
+7. To limit access to specific groups of agents, in Group Filtering, select the groups that use the widget.

 ![Client Application Integration Config](images/integration-config.png)

 8. Activate the client application

 ### Test the solution
-1. Select a queue that you are a member of and activated in.
-Setting up a test queue with only yourself as a member is a quick solution here, since this guarantees you are assigned inbound calls to the queue.
-See [Create and configure queues](https://help.mypurecloud.com/articles/create-queues/) in the Genesys Cloud Resource Center for more.
+1. Set up a test queue with only you as a member, since this guarantees you are assigned inbound calls to the queue.
+For more information, see: [Create and configure queues](https://help.mypurecloud.com/?p=18650 "Goes to the Create and configure queues page") in the Genesys Cloud Resource Center.
-** - Make sure that “Voice Transcription” is enabled in both the queue settings and in Speech and Text Analytics:
+** - Make sure that “Voice Transcription” is enabled in both queue settings, Speech, and Text Analytics:

 ![Transcription Setting Queue](images/transcription-queue.png)

 ![Transcription Setting Analytics](images/transcription-speech-and-text)

-2. Make sure that there is an inbound call flow configured to transfer inbound calls to the queue you selected.
-See [Work with inbound flows](https://help.mypurecloud.com/articles/work-with-inbound-call-flows/) in the resource center for more.
+2. Make sure there is an inbound call flow configured to transfer inbound calls to the selected queue.
+For more information, see: [Work with inbound flows](https://help.mypurecloud.com/articles/work-with-inbound-call-flows/ "Goes to the Work with inbound flows") in the Genesys Cloud Resource Center.

 ![Inbound Call Flow](images/inbound-call-flow.png)

-3. Make sure that there is a call route assigned to the inbound call flow from the previous step.
-See [Add a call route](https://help.mypurecloud.com/articles/add-a-call-route/) in the resource center for more.
+3. Make sure there is a call route assigned to the inbound call flow from the previous step.
+For more information, see: [Add a call route](https://help.mypurecloud.com/articles/add-a-call-route/ "Goes to the Add a call route page") in the Genesys Cloud Resource Center.

 ![Call Route](images/call-route.png)

-4. Make sure that there is a DID number assigned to the call route from the previous step.
-See [Manage DID and toll-free number assignments](https://help.mypurecloud.com/articles/manage-did-and-toll-free-number-number-assignments/) in the resource center for more.
+4. Make sure there is a DID number assigned to the call route from the previous step.
+For more information, see: [Manage DID and toll-free number assignments](https://help.mypurecloud.com/?p=45223 "Goes to the Manage DID and toll-free number assignments page") in the Genesys Cloud resource Center.

 ![DID Assignment](images/did-assignment.png)

-5. Click the slider in the upper right-hand corner of the Genesys Cloud UI to go **On Queue**
+5. To go **On Queue**, click the slider in the upper right-hand corner of the Genesys Cloud UI.
 6. Using a phone, call (or have someone else call) the DID number mentioned above.
-7. Using the dialpad or voice, answer the prompts from the IVR flow to navigate to your selected Queue.
+7. Use the dial pad or voice to answer the prompts from the IVR flow to navigate to your selected Queue.
 8. Answer the incoming call in the Genesys Cloud app.
 9. Open the Apps in the side navigation bar.
-10. Open the client application, which was set up in previous steps.
+10. Open the client application, set up in the previous steps.
-11. Find your queue in the **Active Conversation Dashboard** and expand to find your active conversation's listing.
+11. Find your queue in the **Active Conversation Dashboard** and expand list to find your active conversation's.

 ## Sample app overview

 ### Genesys Cloud Utils

-The `src/utils/genesysCloudUtils.ts` file contains the intermediate functions that in turn call Genesys Cloud SDK methods.
-These functions return promises that are handled upon resolution in the file and in the invoking components themselves.
+The `src/utils/genesysCloudUtils.ts` file contains the intermediate functions that call Genesys Cloud SDK methods.
+These functions return promises that are handled upon resolution in the file and the invoking components themselves.

 ### Active conversation dashboard

 This is the top level of the SPA (Single Page Application).
-This level consists of tile, description, and a list of the queues in the organization of the logged-in user.
+The top-level consists of a tile, description, and a list of the queues in the logged-in user's organization.

 ### Queue listing

 Each queue listing consists of an "accordion."
-Before expansion, it displays the queue's title and the number of active conversations in the queue.
-After being expanded, it displays the conversation listings for the queue.
+Before the expansion, it displays the title and the number of active conversations in the queue.
+After the expansion, it displays the conversation listings for the queue.

 ### Conversation listing

-Like the queue listings, each conversation listing is an "accordion."
-In this case, expanding the listing shows the conversation start time, the "standing" of the conversation (as defined in the summary of this document), the agent assigned to the conversation, and a live transcript of the conversation.
+Each conversation listing is an "accordion."
+In this case, expanding the listing shows the conversation start time, the "standing" of the conversation (as defined in the summary of this document), the agent assigned to the conversation, and a live transcript.

 ## Configure the React Project to use Genesys Cloud SDK

-Now we view the steps needed to integrate the Genesys Cloud SDK into your own React app.
+Listed are the required steps to integrate the Genesys Cloud SDK into your own React app.

 ### Creating a React Project